-- Fixed effects models are a primary workhorse for causal inference - Researchers use them for stratified randomized experiments - Also used to adjust for unobservables in observational studies: - "Good instruments are hard to find ..., so we'd like to have other tools to deal with unobserved confounders.
-This chapter considers ... strategies that use data with a time or cohort dimension to control for unobserved but fixed omitted variables" (Angrist & Pischke, Mostly Harmless Econometrics) - "fixed effects regression can scarcely be faulted for being the bearer of bad tidings" (Green et al., Dirty Pool) - Fixed effects models are often said to be superior to matching estimators because the latter can only adjust for observables - Question: What are the exact causal assumptions underlying fixed effects regression models?
+- Fixed effects models are a primary workhorse for causal inference - Used for stratified experimental and observational data - Also used to adjust for unobservables in observational studies: - "Good instruments are hard to find ..., so we'd like to have other tools to deal with unobserved confounders.
+This chapter considers ... strategies that use data with a time or cohort dimension to control for unobserved but fixed omitted variables" (Angrist & Pischke, Mostly Harmless Econometrics) - "fixed effects regression can scarcely be faulted for being the bearer of bad tidings" (Green et al., Dirty Pool) - Common claim: Fixed effects models are superior to matching estimators because the latter can only adjust for observables - Question: What are the exact causal assumptions underlying fixed effects regression models?

-Main Results
+Main Methodological Results

-- Standard (one-way and two-way) FE estimators are equivalent to particular matching estimators - Common belief that FE models adjust for unobservables but matching does not is wrong - Identify the information used implicitly to estimate counterfactual outcomes under FE models - Identify potential sources of bias and inefficiency in FE estimators - Propose simple ways to improve FE estimators using weighted FE regression - Within-unit matching, first differencing, propensity score weighting, difference-in-differences are all equivalent to weighted FE model with different regression weights - Offer a specification test for the standard FE model
+- Standard (one-way and two-way) FE estimators are equivalent to particular matching estimators - Common belief that FE models adjust for unobservables but matching does not is wrong - Identify the information used implicitly to estimate counterfactual outcomes under FE models - Identify potential sources of bias and inefficiency in FE estimators - Propose simple ways to improve FE estimators using weighted FE regression - Within-unit matching, first differencing, propensity score weighting, difference-in-differences are all equivalent to weighted FE model with different regression weights - Offer a specification test for the standard FE model - Develop easy-to-use software